Travel North - 57: Walk Upper Swaledale, Unwind in a Less Visible Corner of the Dales

 Pass the lower end of Swinner Gill, its waters rushing down between rough rock walls to your left, and with a steep hillside to your left make your way south almost level with the river.

-*This part of the world sees few outsiders, and locals will thank you for following the country code.
+*This part of the world sees fewer outsiders than neighbouring Wensleydale, and locals will thank you for following the country code.
 Basically it entails taking any rubbish with you, closing gates behind you and not harassing livestock.
-If you take a dog with you, keep it on a lead whilst passing through grazing pasture.
+If you take a dog keep it on a lead whilst passing through grazing pasture.
 Not seeing sheep or cattle doesn't mean there aren't any around..

 Keld and the infant River Swale